mui/material-ui/docs/src/pages/customization/components/components.md

 In this example, the styles are applied with `.css-ae2u5c-MuiSlider-thumb` so the name of the component is `Slider` and the name of the slot is `thumb`.

-Using the dev tools, now you know that you need to target the `.MuiSlider-thumb` class name for overriding the look of the thumb slot:
+You now know that you need to target the `.MuiSlider-thumb` class name for overriding the look of the thumb:

 {{"demo": "pages/customization/components/DevTools.js"}}